 Me

-I've worked across government departments, universities, health organisations, marketing and advertising agencies, and different corporate organisations.
+Over the past twenty years I have worked in technology management and strategy roles across several countries: government departments, universities, health organisations, advertising agencies, and a range of corporate businesses.
 Different sectors, different scales, different technologies.

 Why it’s important